pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I am not sure which solution they are using.

 ## used to
+* I'm not used to so much attention.

 ## diagnose diagnosed (t) (reg)
 * I have been diagnosed with ADHD.